Histrionic Personality Disorder

 Causes of Histrionic Personality Disorder

-The central cause of histrionic personality disorder is unknown.
-There is no evidence that supports a concrete cause of HPD.
-It is thought to be caused by a combination of factors.
+The central cause of histrionic personality disorder is unknown, which can cause challenges with treatment.
+The condition is thought to be caused by a combination of factors.
 Such factors include:

 - Parental influence